dthorburn/Genomic_Read_Processing/README.md

 	Optional arguments:
 	  --help                                                       Show this message
-	  --init                                                       To be run first and only once - sets up conda environments --version                                                    See versions used to develop pipeline --Skip_Trim                                                  Skips trimming step
+	  --version                                                    See versions used to develop pipeline --Skip_Trim                                                  Skips trimming step
 	  --FastQC                                                     Runs FastQC after trimming alongside mapping (Cannot be used with --Skip_Trim; off by default)
 	  --Skip_IndexRef                                              Skips the index reference step.
 Reference genome and bwa index files need to be in the same directory.